7 Easy Substitutes for Arrowroot Flour or Powder

 4. Gluten-free baking flour

-Different grains will have different flavors, but they are good for baking bread.
+Different grains will have different flavors, but they are good for baking bread and most gluten-free recipes.

 To substitute one tablespoon of arrowroot, use one tablespoon of gluten-free baking flour.